Find the answers to your questions about our program here How long are the programs?

 How much do the programs cost?

-The program is $1495.
 We offer ample discounts throughout the year, (Full Pay Discount, Military Discount, and other Seasonal Promotions).
 We also offer payment plans for students!
 Just pay the enrollment fee and you can get started!

 On what days are classes held?